fossasia/eventyay-talk/doc/administrator/maintenance.rst

 backup.

 Next, execute the following commands in the same environment as your installation.
-This may be your pretalx user, or a virtualenv, if you chose a different installation path.
+This may be your eventyay user, or a virtualenv, if you chose a different installation path.

-These commands update pretalx first, then the database, then the static files.
+These commands update eventyay first, then the database, then the static files.
 Once you have executed these steps without seeing any errors, do not forget to restart your service(s)::

-    $ pip3 install --user --upgrade-strategy eager -U pretalx
+    $ pip3 install --user --upgrade-strategy eager -U eventyay
-    $ python -m pretalx migrate
+    $ python -m eventyay migrate
-    $ python -m pretalx rebuild --npm-install
+    $ python -m eventyay rebuild --npm-install
-    $ python -m pretalx regenerate_css
+    $ python -m eventyay regenerate_css
-    # systemctl restart pretalx-web
+    # systemctl restart eventyay-web
-    # systemctl restart pretalx-worker  # If you're running celery
+    # systemctl restart eventyay-worker  # If you're running celery

 Installing a fixed release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to upgrade pretalx to a specific release, you can pin the version
+If you want to upgrade eventyay to a specific release, you can pin the version
 in the pip command.
-Substitute ``pretalx`` with ``pretalx==1.2.3`` in the pip
+Substitute ``eventyay`` with ``eventyay==1.2.3`` in the pip
 install line above like this::

-    $ pip3 install --user --upgrade-strategy eager pretalx==1.2.3
+    $ pip3 install --user --upgrade-strategy eager eventyay==1.2.3

 Installing a commit or a branch version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're sure that you know what you're doing, you can also install a specific commit or branch of pretalx.
+If you're sure that you know what you're doing, you can also install a specific commit or branch of eventyay.
 You can replace ``main`` with a short or long commit ID for a specific commit::

-    $ pip3 install --user --upgrade-strategy eager -U "git+https://github.com/pretalx/pretalx.git@main#egg=pretalx"
+    $ pip3 install --user --upgrade-strategy eager -U "git+https://github.com/eventyay/eventyay.git@main#egg=eventyay"

 Backups